-During the fiscal year, one company was added to the scope of equity method accounting owing to its establishment.
+During the fiscal year, one company was sold and removed from the scope of equity method accounting.

-4. Items Related to Accounting Standards
+4. Items related to accounting policies

-(1) Basis and Method of Evaluation of Financial Assets
+(1) Basis and method of evaluation of financial assets

 Financial assets are classified into "financial assets at fair value through profit or loss (FVTPL)," "held-to-maturity investments," "loans and receivables," or "available-for-sale financial assets."
 However, the Group does not hold financial assets classified as "held-to-maturity investments."